urbuddy/Performance-Improvement-Program-Tasks/README.md

     Result: Here I created a API test script with all expectations, The script name is:
         ● Reqres API Automation.

-    3. Learn about git and its basic commands
+    3. Learn about git and its basic commands.

     Expectations:
         ● Should have knowledge of basic commands and how to execute them.
         ● Create a separate repository and push all the tasks into that repository.